AniAdamPashut/assempreted/readme.md

 comments are inserted using `;`

-# Seems undoable like 7 hours ago lol
+# Seemed undoable like 7 hours ago lol